This is the homeschool dad in our home.

 What would you say as an encouragement to all those homeschool fathers reading this because their wives are insisting they listen…

 Hi Jack.
 At least there’s one of you.
 Who would you like in the World Series this year?

 Don’t let the chicks ruin our kids.
 We don’t need a world of art history majors.
 Do something brother!

 Be humble, and be generous with your time and explanations.
 Do something (doesn’t matter what the something is), and let your kids do something with you.
 It might be all they want from you anyway.

 Do you have to have a post-graduate degree to engage your kiddos?
 What do you need?

-There’s a lot of dads out there that have voices in their homeschool worlds, but don’t often get heard.
+There are a lot of dads out there that have voices in their homeschool worlds but don’t often get heard.
 Thank you for sharing your perspective.

 The interview ends as he heads to Spotify to choose new music: “Wanna guess movie themes?”
-He plays the theme from Rocky, Sherlock Holmes, Jaws, American Beauty, Braveheart, Raiders of the Lost Ark, Gone with the Wind, Schindler’s List, ET, Harry Potter…
+He plays the theme of Rocky, Sherlock Holmes, Jaws, American Beauty, Braveheart, Raiders of the Lost Ark, Gone with the Wind, Schindler’s List, ET, and Harry Potter…

 Introducing the Daily Homeschool Mama Journal, your perfect companion to build time for yourself!
 With daily journal questions, weekly planner, and self-care activities, enhance your self-awareness and explore your identity while taking care of yourself.
 Start practicing self-awareness today!